microsoft/vso-agent/README.md

 ```

 Go to the directory you created for the agent and run the same command you used to create the agent.
+*IMPORTANT:* that directory should have a package.json file in it and a sub folder named agent.
+NOTE: Updating the agent will overwrite the code in the agent subfolder and update the package.json

 ```bash
 $ vsoagent-installer